Idioms & Phrasal Verbs in English Business Writing [common mistakes]

 We need to look into that option.

-In this example, we are not literally looking into a box or the refrigerator, so this also could be hard to understand.
+In this sentence, we are not literally looking into a box or the refrigerator, so this also could be hard to understand.
 Instead, we should say:

 We need to research that option.